Mario Judah

-Mario Diamond-Judah Douglas (born December 6, 1999) is an American rapper, singer-songwriter, and record producer.
-In 2017, Judah began producing music at age 17.
-Three years later, he released his first commercial single.
-He rose to prominence as an internet meme with his single "Die Very Rough” as well as for his sardonic criticism of American rapper Playboi Carti regarding the delayed release of his second studio album, Whole Lotta Red.
+Mario Diamond-Judah Douglas (born December 6, 1999) is an American singer-songwriter, rapper and record producer.
+In 2017, Judah began producing music at the age of 17, with his first commercial single being released in 2020.
+He rose to prominence as an internet meme with his single "Die Very Rough" as well as for his sardonic criticism of American rapper Playboi Carti regarding the delayed release of his second studio album, Whole Lotta Red.

 Early life

-Mario Diamond-Judah Douglas was born on December 6, 1999, in Flint, Michigan but grew up in Atlanta, Georgia.
+Mario Diamond-Judah Douglas was born on December 6, 1999, in Flint, Michigan, but grew up in Atlanta, Georgia.